romgrk/barbar.nvim/README.md

 " Enable/disable icons
 let bufferline.icons = v:true

+" Enable/disable close button
+let bufferline.closable = v:true

 " Enables/disable clickable tabs
 "  - left-click: go to buffer
 "  - middle-click: delete buffer
-"
-" NOTE disabled by default because this might cause E541 (too many items) "      if you have many tabs open let bufferline.clickable = v:false
+let bufferline.clickable = v:true

 " If set, the letters for each buffer in buffer-pick mode will be " assigned based on their name.
 Otherwise or in case all letters are